 In the second phase dated to the 15th century, two rectangular towers were added to the outer face of the southern section of the wall.
 The western tower stood 5 meters in front of the wall, while the eastern one stood at 6 meters, which allowed for effective wing defense just in front of the gate.
-The defense of the main tower, which received an attic gallery with a number of keyhole arrowslits for hand firearms, was also improved (16 keyholes were discovered).
+The defense of the main tower, which received an attic gallery with a number of keyhole arrowslits for hand firearms, was also improved (16 key loop holes were discovered).
 Similar arrowslits were also placed in the defense wall, on the crown of which was mounted (on a 16 cm offset), roofed, timber porch for defenders.

 Kołodziejski S., Średniowieczne rezydencje obronne możnowładztwa na terenie województwa krakowskiego, Warszawa 1994.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.

 Szlezynger P., Zamek w Korzkwi i jego otoczenie, Kraków 2005.